biosails/pheniqs/docs/illumina_vignette.md

 pheniqs mux --config H7LT2DSXX_l01_sample.json --validate
 ```

 The output is a readable description of all the explicit and implicit parameters after applying defaults.
 You can check how Pheniqs detects the input format, compression and layout as well as the output you can expect.
 In The *Output transform* section is a verbal description of how the output read segments will be assembled from the input. similarly *Transform* in the *Mutliplex decoding* section desribes how the segment that will be matched against the barcodes is assembled. the You can also see how each of the read groups will be tagged and the prior probability PAMLD will assume for each barcode.
-For brevity, the following is only an excerpt of the [full validation report](({{ site.github.repository_url }}/blob/master/example/illumina_vignette/H7LT2DSXX_l01_sample_validate.txt)).
+For brevity, the following is only an excerpt of the [full validation report]({{ site.github.repository_url }}/blob/master/example/illumina_vignette/H7LT2DSXX_l01_sample_validate.txt).

     Environment